 Dressage is a transformational method of training the horse and rider.

 Dressage trains riders how to train their horses to improve the quality of their natural gaits whether they trot, tolt, flat walk or fox trot.
 Through suppling exercises, the horse develops symmetry, strength and flexibility.
-Dressage teaches riders how to transform an anxious and reactive mind into a more relaxed and listening mind, and a tense and braced body into a relaxed and willing body.
+Dressage teaches riders how to transform an anxious and reactive mind into a more relaxed and listening mind, and a tense and braced body that leads to pace into a relaxed and willing body that leads to smoother gaits.

 Dressage is a language between the rider and horse.